ou-brandon/surfboard-challenge/README.md

 # surfboard-challenge

-This project should allow clients to communicate in an environment with a group chat as well as a shared agenda.
+This project should allow clients to communicate in an environment with a group chat and a shared agenda.

 To run this code:
 1. Run server.py on one machine to establish an IP address for the server.